 - AS levels

-- vocational qualifications
+- vocational and technical qualifications

 We’re independent of government and report directly to Parliament.

 Ofqual was set up in April 2010 under the Apprenticeships, Skills, Children and Learning Act 2009 and is also covered by the Education Act 2011.